-Grant for the Web's first public Call for Proposals is now open.
-Read about the projects we're looking to fund, and how to apply.
+Grant for the Web's first public Call for Proposals is now closed.
+Sign up to learn about future opportunities.

-Grant for the Web's first public Call for Proposals is now open.
-The deadline for applying is 12:00pm (Pacific) Friday, June 12, 2020.
+Grant for the Web's first public Call for Proposals is now closed.
+The deadline for applying was June 22, 2020.
+Sign up to learn about future opportunities.

 Awardees will be selected based on a review of applications by a review committee.
 Review criteria will examine project goals and design, openness, creativity, inclusivity, and feasibility of the proposed budget and timeline.
 Only those projects meeting the award criteria for the award tracks will be reviewed.
 All proposed award decisions are subject to a legal review to confirm applicant’s eligibility.

 Web Monetization, in the broadest sense, is the conversion of web traffic into revenue.
 There are currently many business models in place to monetize the web, including advertising, paywalls, subscriptions, and data mining.
 At best, these models are inconvenient.
 At worst, they violate our privacy, expose us to malware, needlessly increase our data charges, and are nearly impossible to track.